mestudd/grunt-spritefiles/README.md

 Why Use This Task
 -----------------

-Short answer: you probably don't.
-This task is mostly a copy of [grunt-spritesmith](https://github.com/Ensighten/grunt-spritesmith), and you probably want to use it instead.
+You need to generate multiple sprite images and run custom processing over the results.
+If this isn't true, you probably want a simpler, more maintained plugin like [grunt-spritesmith](https://github.com/Ensighten/grunt-spritesmith), the basis for this plugin.
+That being said, this plugin works and I'm happy to receive patches if it doesn't.

 This module was written for a large, complex, existing product that needed to programatically generate sprite-creation tasks and run custom processing for sprites without changing old workflow.
 It uses the typical grunt src/dest/files attributes to generate multiple sprites per task.
 The spritesmith results are passed to a function to allow any customised processing.